Bodo Rudwaleit: Coaching career

 Rudwaleit left his coaching role at FV Erkner in 2001.
 He served as assistant coach of BFC Dynamo until 2003 and then continued as goalkeeping coach.
 Rudwaleit again became an assistant coach after the resignation of coach Christian Backs in the spring of 2005.
 Rudwaleit initially took over as interim coach in the first match after the resignation of Back, away against FC Schönberg 95 on 21 April 2005.
 Assistant coach Rajko Fijalek then took over as interim coach, with Rudwaleit as his assistant.
-Fijalek and Rudwaleit led the team for the rest of the 2004-05 season.
+Fijalek and Rudwaleit led the team for the rest of the 2004–05 season.
 Jürgen Piepenburg then became the new coach.
 However, Piepienburg was soon dismissed, after an 8-0 debacle away against rival 1.
-FC Union Berlin in the 2005-06 NOFV-Oberliga Nord on 21 August 2005.
-Rajko Fijak again took over as interim coach, with goalkeeping coach Rudwaleit as his assisant.
+FC Union Berlin in the 2005–06 NOFV-Oberliga Nord on 21 August 2005.
+Rajko Fijalek again took over as interim coach, with goalkeeping coach Rudwaleit as his assistant.
 Fijalek then officially became the new coach and Rudwaleit continued as goalkeeping coach and assistant coach.

 Rudwaleit was appointed new sports director of BFC Dynamo at the general meeting on 6 June 2006.
 He thus also took a seat in the club's presidium.
-Fijalek resigned with immediate effect due to personal reasons on 8 September 2006.
+Fijalek resigned with immediate effect for personal reasons on 8 September 2006.
 Shortly thereafter, Rudwaleit also resigned.
 Rudwaleit then retired from all his positions in BFC Dynamo.
 However, Rudwaleit returned as goalkeeping coach at BFC Dynamo in January 2008.

 He would once again be involved in coaching the team, after the resignation of coach Volkan Uluc during the spring of 2009.
 Assistant coach Hakan Pinar took over, with the help of goalkeeping coach Rudwaleit and team manager Jörn Lenz.
-Rudwaleit served as goalkeeping coach at BFC Dynamo until the end of the 2008-09 season.
+Rudwaleit served as goalkeeping coach at BFC Dynamo until the end of the 2008–09 season.